Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 - Stormwater: fill the City/County Storm Water Requirements Applicability Checklist with your submittal.

 - Electrical/Gas: list new circuits, sub‑panels, gas line sizing and pressure test.
+See our kitchen permits guide for the full MEP process.

 - Structures/walls: identify patio cover type, wall heights, surcharge/tiering, and fireplace/fuel type.